demisto/content/Packs/Phishing/Playbooks/Phishing_-_Generic_v3_README.md

 - Optional: Configure the *ExchangeLocation* input in the **Search And Delete Emails - Generic v2** playbook.
 - Optional: Configure the *SearchAndDeleteIntegration* input in the **Search And Delete Emails - Generic v2** playbook.
 - Optional: Personalize the inputs in the **Detect & Manage Phishing Campaigns** playbook.
+- Optional: Configure the minimum severity for PCL, SCL and BCL score in the **Process Microsoft's Anti-Spam Headers** playbook.
+- Optional: Configure the *EmailBrand* input in the **Process Email - Generic v2** playbook.

 ##### Best Practices & Suggestions
 - The email received in the designated phishing inbox should contain the potential phishing email as a file attachment so the headers of the original suspected email are retained.
 If the email is not attached, the original email with its headers is retrieved only if the required permissions are configured and the *GetOriginalEmail* input is set to True in the **Process Email - Generic v2** playbook.